ActuatorDigital/Sketch/README.md

 Often, the best way to build new features are in isolation, and this framework facilitates that.
 Features built as sketches can be easily found, demonstrated and worked on, and much like tests, these sketches can then also serve as reference for certain features working in isolation.

+As of version 0.1.0, we've made a significant update to our framework - the top-level namespace has changed.
+This is a breaking change, and you will need to update your imports accordingly.

 ## Creating Sketches

 ### Prerequisites